-The impairment of trade receivables in 2021 included additional provisions for unjustified claims for green certificates and additional provisions were also recognised for energy suppliers experiencing payment difficulties.
+The impairment of trade receivables in 2021 included additional provisions for unjustified claims for green certificates and additional provisions were also recognised for energy suppliers experiencing payment difficulties and impairments on social suppliers were recognised (see note 'Trade and other receivables' and 'Financial instruments: Risks and fair value').

-The changes in provisions for liabilities and charges also includes the recognition of the provision for employee benefits that cannot be recognized under the IAS 19 standard (see note 'Provisions for employee benefits').
-During 2021 and 2020, this provision decreased, resulting in a reversal of the provision (2021: -115 k EUR, 2020: -11.439 k EUR).
+The item 'Changes in provisions' mainly includes the movement of the provision for employee benefits that could not be recognised under the IAS 19 standard (see note 'Provisions for employee benefits').
+This provision was fully phased out at the end of 2022 and therefore a reversal was recognised (2022: -1.321 k EUR; 2021: -115 k EUR).

-Furthermore, a net increase of 603 k EUR for 2021 and a net decrease of 1.847 k EUR for 2020 was recorded for the provision for remediation costs.
-The increase in 2021 is due to the additional provision related to a new site remediation and compensated by the decrease of the provisions due to the uses (remediation and sale of land) and specific elements that reduced the estimate of the remediation costs (see note 'Provisions, other').
+Furthermore, a net addition of 1.506 k EUR for 2022 and a net increase of 603 k EUR for 2021 were recognised for the provision for remediation costs.
+The increases are due to the inclusion of a provision for additional remediation costs and the decrease in provisions is due to the uses and specific elements that allowed the estimate of remediation costs to be reduced (see note 'Provisions, other').